kenwals/Wildlife-Rescue/README.md

 The above diagram is just a visual guide of the database.
 The tables do not have forced relationships, as MongoDB is a non relational database.
 But some values in the cases table can linked to other tables which are used for dropdown lists on the cases input form.

-I should mention the user is allowed to input species or reasons that doesn't appear on lists.
-Other fields are locked in to the list values in the associated tables.
-But can be over-riden by the MongoDB administrator in the background if needed.
+I should mention the user is allowed to input species or reasons that do not appear on lists.
+Other fields are locked into the list values in the associated tables.
+But can be over-ridden by the MongoDB administrator in the background if needed.

 ##### cases table